GHGHGHKO/hacker-rank/Python/Problem_Solving/Time Conversion/README.md

 Input Format

-A single string  that represents a time in -hour clock format (i.e.:  or ).
+A single string s that represents a time in 12-hour clock format (i.e.: hh:mm:ssAM or hh:mm:ssPM).

 Constraints